-The convergence of multiple educational disciplines manifests as the subject of geography.
-Due to the complexity of the subject, there is a need to organize it into themes that facilitate the teaching of Geography in the world’s schools, colleges, and universities.
-In 1984, a comprehensive educational tool was devised that divided the subject of Geography into five themes.
-This division was done with the aim to aid the educational organizations to teach Geography in a more structured manner.
-The National Council for Geographic Education (NCGE) and the Association of American Geographers (AAG) formally adopted the themes and formalized them in the printed form in the “Guidelines for Geographic Education, Elementary, and Secondary Schools” by NCGE/AAG.
+The subject of geography is actually the convergence of multiple educational disciplines.
+Due to the complexity of the subject, there is a need to organize it into themes in order to facilitate the teaching of geography in the world’s schools, colleges, and universities.
+In 1984, a comprehensive educational tool was devised that divided the subject of geography into five themes.
+This division was done with the aim of aiding the educational organizations to teach Geography in a more structured manner.
+The National Council for Geographic Education (NCGE) and the Association of American Geographers (AAG) formally adopted the five themes and formalized them in the “Guidelines for Geographic Education, Elementary, and Secondary Schools” by NCGE/AAG.

 The five themes of Geography are Location, Place, Human-Environment Interaction, Movement, and Region.